dart-archive/www.dartlang.org/src/site/docs/tutorials/httpserver/index.markdown

 _Example files for this section: basic_writer_server.dart and basic_writer_client.dart._

-An HttpRequest object is a Stream of lists of bytes (`Stream<List<int>>`).
+An HttpRequest object is a stream of byte lists (`Stream<List<int>>`).
 To get the data sent from the client, listen for data on the HttpRequest object.

 If the request from the client contains a large amount of data, the data might arrive in multiple chunks.
+In basic_writer_server.dart,
-In our next example, basic_writer_server.dart, the server writes the chunks to a StringBuffer.
+the server writes the chunks to a BytesBuilder.
-After the server receives all the data, the callback of `onDone` is called.
+After the server receives all the data, the `finally` clause executes and writes the data to a file.

 ![The flow of control in a server processing requests.](images/flowchart.png)